lyming90/csming/README.md

 - MySQL (database schema is available in sql folder)

-You will also need to add MySQL credentials into config.json file.
+You will also need to add MySQL credentials and secret-key into config.json file.

 After configuration, run
 ```